Flying Ants Vs. Swarming Termites

 All ant species can produce swarmers, but carpenter ants are the species that has the most in common with termites.
 This is because carpenter ants chew tunnels and galleries in wood, which can be quite destructive when these insects are left untreated.

-Termites and ant swarmers have 4 wings, but the wings of a flying ant do not stack evenly on top of each other like the wings of a termite.
+Termites and ant swarmers have four wings, but the wings of a flying ant do not stack evenly on top of each other like the wings of a termite.
 There should be a cleft at the tips of ant wings where the two left wings are slightly offset from the two right wings.

 Termite wings are white.
 The wings of carpenter ant swarmers are tan.